 It all started early in the morning of 2nd September 1666 when Thomas Farriner, a baker living in Pudding Lane, woke on this Sunday morning to a fire in his downstairs bakery.
 He escaped with his family and their neighbours helped to try to put the flames out.
 However, London was dry after a period of drought and the winds were picking up from the east so the fire began to spread.

 Samuel Pepys the famous diarist of the age was woken with news of the fire and soon realised it was serious so he went to see the King.
 A wonderful timeline takes us through the events of the next 5 days.
 Pepys had a great deal of foresight and here, in one of the many wonderful quotes that bring this exhibition to life, he warns the King of the dangers ahead.

-Next we see a large block shaped like a loaf graphically showing the fire spreading through the a map of the city, blotting out in streets and homes as it goes.
+Next, we see a large block shaped like a loaf graphically showing the fire spreading through a map of the city, blotting out in streets and homes as it goes.

 As the flames gather strength people are grabbing what they can and even treasured items are caught in the fire before they are rescued.

 The main exhibition room is well designed to add to the atmosphere:

 Valiant efforts to extinguish the fire ranged from huge fire poles to pull down buildings, fire squirts (like a big metal syringe), very small buckets filled with water and gunpowder used to create fire breaks to halt the spread of the fire.
 An interactive game gives you the chance to try these different methods and see which works best.

 The King, Charles ll, and his brother were busy helping the fight, having travelled from Whitehall into the scene of the fire – perhaps he had learned from his father’s death that he needed to be seen to be involved in the people’s problems!